background

 However, since new acquisitions are done each period, we must track the coinciding amortization for each acquisition separately – which is the purpose of building the amortization waterfall schedule (and adding up the values at the bottom).

-Once the amortization schedule is filled out, we can link directly back to our intangible assets roll-forward, but we must ensure to flip the signs to indicate how amortization is a cash outflow.
+Once our amortization schedule is filled out, we can link directly back to our intangible assets roll-forward.

-Considering the $100k purchase of intangibles each year, our hypothetical company’s ending balance expands from $890k to $1.25mm by the end of the 10-year forecast.
+Considering the $100k purchase of intangibles each year, our hypothetical company’s ending balance expands from $890k to $1.25 million by the end of the ten-year forecast.

-As a result, the amortization of intangible assets grows in tandem with the consistent increase in purchases – with the total amortization increasing from $10k in Year 1 to $100k by the end of Year 10.
+In closing, the amortization of the intangible assets grows in tandem with the consistent rise in purchases, with the total amortization expense increasing from $10k in Year 1 to $100k by the end of Year 10.

 Amortization of Intangible Assets Calculator